nileshk/shiftit/README.markdown

 Features that have been added:

 * Resize windows to a percentage (multiples of 10).
-To resize the current window to a specific percentage, you can press Command-Option-*n*, where the percentage is *n* * 10% (keys 1-9 can be used).
+To resize the current window to a specific percentage, you can press Command-Option-*n*, where the percentage is *n* * 10% (keys 6-9 can be used).
 For example, to resize a window to a size that is 60% of the screen, you would press a keyboard shortcut like Command-Option-6.
 Percentages are also accessible from the menu.
+When using keys 1-5, only width is adjusted by percentage, using 30%-70% respectively.

 Ideas of new features to add: